Grassroots

 The collective or organization agrees to:

-• notify the Conseil as soon as possible if unable to carry out the project in the fiscal year for which the grant was awarded.
-In this situation, the recipient may be asked to reimburse the grant in full or in part
+• notify as soon as possible if it is unable to carry out the project during the intended timeline.
+In such a case, it may be required to partially or fully reimburse the granted amount

-• if required, submit activity and financial reports at the required intervals.
+• if required, submit activity and financial reports at the requested frequency

-• if applicable, to include in his report photos, videos or any other relevant visual element free of rights related to the project carried out that can be used for promotional purposes for the Council
+• if applicable, include in its report royalty-free photos, videos, or any other relevant visual material related to the completed project, which may be used for promotional purposes by the Conseil

 Visibility Standards and Logos